-Our water is monitored for many different kinds of substances on a very strict sampling schedule.
-And, the water we deliver must meet specific health standards.
+Our water is monitored for many different kinds of substances on a very strict sampling schedule, and the water we deliver must meet specific health standards.
 Here, we only show those substances that were detected in our water (a complete list of all our analytical results is available upon request).
 Remember that detecting a substance does not mean the water is unsafe to drink; our goal is to keep all detects below their respective maximum allowed levels.

-The State recommends monitoring for certain substances less than once per year because the concentrations of these substances do not change frequently.
+The state recommends monitoring for certain substances less than once per year because the concentrations of these substances do not change frequently.
 In these cases, the most recent sample data are included, along with the year in which the sample was taken.

-REGULATED SUBSTA NCES SUBSTANCE (UNIT OF MEASURE) YEAR MCL SAMPLED [MRDL] MCLG [MRDL0 RANGE LOW-HIGH VIOLATION TYPICAL SOURCE Barium (ppm) 2 2020 2 2 2 0.057 0.014-0 0.014-0.057 7 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Chlorine (ppm) 2021 [4] [4] i] 0.54 0.42-0.74 No Water additive used to control microbes Haloacetic Acids [HAAs 2 (ppb) s]-Stage 2021 60 NA 3 .05 0-10.3 No By-product of drinking water disinfection Nitrate (ppm) 2021 10 10 0.
-921 0.54-1.36 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Perchlorate (ppb) 2021 2 NA 0 0.24 0.02- No Inorganic chemicals used as oxidizers in solid propellants for rockets, missiles, fireworks, and explosives.
-PFAS6 (ppt) 2 2021 20 NA 15 ND-20.6 No Discharges and emissions from industrial and manufacturing sources associated with the production or use of these PFAS, including production of moisture and oil-resistant coatings on fabrics and othe materials.
-Additional sources include the use and disposal of products containing these PFAS, such as fire-fighting foams TTHMs [Total 202 Trihalomethanes]-Stage 2 (ppb) 2021 80 NA A 14.25 4.7-34 No By-product of drinking water disinfection Tap water samples were collected for lead and copper analyses from sample sites throughout the community AMOUNT DETECTED SUBSTANCE YEAR (90TH (UNIT OF MEASURE) SAMPLED AL MCLG %ILE) SITES ABOVE AL/TOTAL SITES VIOLATION TYPICAL SOURCE Copper (ppm) 2021 1.3 1. .3 0 .265 0/30 ) No Corrosion of h nousehold plumbing systems; Erosion of natural deposits Lead (ppb) 2021 15 0 ) 0 0/30 ) No l No Lead services lines, corrosion of household plumbing systems including fittings and fixtures; Erosion of SECONDARY SUBSTA NCES SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED SMCL MCLG AMOUI DETECT TYPICAL SOURCE Manganese (ppb) 2020 NA 68 ND-6 8 No Leaching from natural deposits Total Dissolved Solids [TDS] (pp m) . .)
-2019 NA 293 210-45 50 No Runoff/leaching from natural deposits UNREGULATED SUB STANCES SUBSTANCE YEAR AMOUNT RANGI (UNIT OF MEASURE) SAMPLED DETECTED LOW-HIG TYPICAL SOURCE Chloroform (ppb) 2021 0.6 6 0 -0.66 Chloroform enters the environment from chemical companies and paper mills.
-It is also found in drinking water to which chlorine has been added.
-Sodium (ppm) 2020 50 ) 2 .4-50 Naturally occurring common element found in soil and water; Runoff from seasonal road treatment Sulfate (ppm) 2019 10.06 10-13 Na Naturally occurring mineral found in soil and rock formations that contain groundwater - Commenter of the second 0
+REGULATED SUBSTANCES SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED MCL [MRDL] MCLG [MRDLG] AMOUNT DETECTED RANGE LOW-HIGH VIOLATION TYPICAL SOURCE Barium (ppm) 2020 2 2 0.057 0.014-0.057 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Chlorine (ppm) 2022 [4] [4] 0.57 0.30-0.72 No Water additive used to control microbes Haloacetic Acids [HAAs]-Stage 2 (ppb) 2022 60 NA 4.6 ND-38 No By-product of drinking water disinfection Nitrate (ppm) 2022 10 10 0.85 0.49-1.44 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Perchlorate (ppb) 2022 2 NA 0.46 ND-0.46 No Inorganic chemicals used as oxidizers in solid propellants for rockets, missiles, fireworks, and explosives PFAS6 (ppt) 2022 20 NA 15.05 ND-17 No Discharges and emissions from industrial and manufacturing sources associated with the production or use of these PFAS, including production of moisture- and oil-resistant coatings on fabrics and other materials; Additional sources include the use and disposal of products containing these PFAS, such as firefighting foams.
+TTHMs [total trihalomethanes]- Stage 2 (ppb) 2022 80 NA 12.07 5.3-23 No By-product of drinking water disinfection

+Tap water samples were collected for lead and copper analyses from sample sites throughout the community

+SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED AL MCLG AMOUNT DETECTED (90TH %ILE) SITES ABOVE AL/TOTAL SITES VIOLATION TYPICAL SOURCE Copper (ppm) 2021 1.3 1.3 0.265 0/30 No Corrosion of household plumbing systems; Erosion of natural deposits Lead (ppb) 2021 15 0 ND 0/30 No Lead service lines; Corrosion of household plumbing systems, including fittings and fixtures; Erosion of natural deposits